 In the creative world, we call this the “fun factor” – a dream project where a copywriter can really get their hands dirty and flex their creative muscles.
 Don’t tell anyone I told you that!

 A quote from an expert copywriter is likely to raise an eyebrow.
 After all, you’re only asking someone for some copy, right?

 When it’s done properly, copywriting goes further than bunching some flowery words together and hoping for the best.

 It involves creating benefit-driven copy with a strong call to action.
-Copy that will build brand trust and make people want to “cross the bridge” to choose your product over any other.
+Copy that builds brand trust and makes people want to cross the bridge to choose your product over any other.

 It involves a deep understanding of your product, your voice, your target audience and your competition.

 You’re not just paying for a writer, you’re paying for a researcher, an interviewer, someone who is outside the circle – and someone who is able to showcase your brand with clear, compelling language.

 You’re paying for words that make waves.
 (D’you see what I did there?)